Prosecutor of the International Criminal Court

-The prosecutor of the International Criminal Court is the officer of the International Criminal Court whose duties include the investigation and prosecution of the crimes under the jurisdiction of the International Criminal Court, namely genocide, crimes against humanity and war crimes as well as the crime of aggression.
-The Prosecutor heads the Office of the Prosecutor (OTP).
+The prosecutor of the International Criminal Court is the officer of the International Criminal Court (ICC), whose duties include the investigation and prosecution of the crimes under the jurisdiction of the ICC, namely genocide, crimes against humanity and war crimes as well as the crime of aggression.
+The prosecutor heads the Office of the Prosecutor (OTP).

-The current prosecutor is Karim Ahmad Khan, who was elected on 12 February 2021 and took office on 16 June 2021.
-His predecessor was Fatou Bensouda, who served from 16 June 2012 until 15 June 2021.
+The position of Prosecutor of the ICC is currently vacant following the removal of Karim Ahmad Khan, KC, who served as Prosecutor from 16 June 2021 until 24 July 2026, when he was sacked by the Assembly of States Parties following a vote.